DOI-USGS/ds-pipelines-targets-2-course/responses/00-overview.md

 **Welcome to the second installment of "introduction to data pipelines"** at USGS, @{{ user.username }}!! :sparkles:

 We're assuming you were able to navigate through the [intro-to-targets-pipelines](https://lab.github.com/USGS-R/intro-to-targets-pipelines) course and that you learned a few things about organizing your code for readability, re-use, and collaboration.
-You were also introduced to two key things through the makefile: a way to program connections between functions and files, and the concept of a dependency manager that skips parts of the workflow that don't need to be re-run.
+You were also introduced to two key things through the makefile: a way to program connections between functions, files, and phases and the concept of a dependency manager that skips parts of the workflow that don't need to be re-run.

 ---
 ### Recap of pipelines I